Memory leak: RAII

-RAII, short for Resource Acquisition Is Initialization, is an approach to the problem commonly taken in C++, D, and Ada.
+Resource acquisition is initialization (RAII) is an approach to the problem commonly taken in C++, D, and Ada.
 It involves associating scoped objects with the acquired resources, and automatically releasing the resources once the objects are out of scope.
 Unlike garbage collection, RAII has the advantage of knowing when objects exist and when they do not.
 Compare the following C and C++ examples: